Trump joins growing list of virus-infected world leaders

 BORIS JOHNSON

-The British prime minister was the first major world leader confirmed to have COVID-19.
+The British prime minister was the first major world leader confirmed to have COVID-19, after facing criticism for downplaying the pandemic.
 He was moved to intensive care in April after his symptoms dramatically worsened a day after he was hospitalized for what were called routine tests.
 He was given oxygen but did not need a ventilator, officials said.
 He later expressed his gratitude to National Health Service staff for saving his life when his treatment could have “gone either way.”
+Prince Charles, the heir to the British throne, also tested positive in March and showed mild symptoms.

 JAIR BOLSONARO

 The Brazilian president announced his illness in July and used it to publicly extol hydroxychloroquine, the unproven malaria drug that he’d been promoting as a treatment for COVID-19 and was taking himself.
-For months he had flirted with the virus as he flouted social distancing at lively demonstrations and encouraged crowds during outings from the presidential residence, often without a mask.
+For months he had flirted with the virus, calling it a “little flu,” as he flouted social distancing at lively demonstrations and encouraged crowds during outings from the presidential residence, often without a mask.

 JUAN ORLANDO HERNANDEZ